 It’s unrealistic in today’s day and age to expect a child to avoid all technology, particularly when they are educated in a traditional setting.

-Don’t allow technology use after a certain time at night
+5. Don’t allow technology use after 8 pm

 It may be an uphill battle, but use the parental control settings on your child’s phone and devices.
 You can also set a physical timer as a reminder to yourself that it’s time they move on to another activity.

-Yup.
+Ouch!
+But it’s true.
 We need to start cutting back on device usage ourselves.
-We need to be more present and find our own alternatives to our Internet use.
-We need to engage more with our children and not use our phones as alarms and go outside to enjoy the fresh air and green trees more.
+We need to be more present and find our own alternatives to our screen use.
+We need to engage more with our children.
+And we absolutely need to spend more time outside.

-While many of these tips may be unpopular with your child at first (especially since every family has different technology rules and friends may have a more lax device experience than your child), remind yourself that it’s in your child’s best and long-term interest.
+While many of these tips may be unpopular with your child at first (especially since every family has different technology rules and friends may have lax rules), remind yourself that it’s in your child’s best interest.
+And when we simplify our child’s world, we make room for them to find out and express who they truly are.